xxbean/StarGANv2-VC/README.md

 ```
 Please specify the training and validation data in `config.yml` file.
 Change `num_domains` to the number of speakers in the dataset.
 The data list format needs to be `filename.wav|speaker_number`, see [train_list.txt](https://github.com/yl4579/StarGANv2-VC/blob/main/Data/train_list.txt) as an example.

 Checkpoints and Tensorboard logs will be saved at `log_dir`.
 To speed up training, you may want to make `batch_size` as large as your GPU RAM can take.
 However, please note that `batch_size = 5` will take around 10G GPU RAM.

+**What kind of data to use should be specified in "train.txt" and 'val.txt'.
+If you change the training data, don't forget to edit this part in the config file.
+Also note that the number of speakers is also changed according to the input data.**

+## pretained model

+**You can download epoch files and config files trained in each language from our Notion page.
+Using that file, you can directly try to infer.**

 ## Inference